 2. Use the function search box to find the Rank function.

-3. Once you have find it, click on the button next to the name of the function EDIT.
+3. Once you have found it, click on the button next to the name of the function EDIT.

 4. The next screen will allow us to select the based metric to calculate the Rank, which will be “Aged 60+” and also define the Rank Order among other options.